HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 messages would appear on the terminal, as well as in the DeepDive log file (`$DEEPDIVE_HOME/log/DATE_TIME.txt`).

-You can now run your extractor by executing `./run.sh`.
+You can now run the extractor by executing `./run.sh`.
 Once the run has completed, you should be able to see the extracted results in the `people_mentions` table.
 We select the results of the sample input data to see what happens in the extractor: